antaresproject/docs/docs/getting_started/contributing.md

     All new features and issues should have an issue in discussion and documentation.
 Take a look through the existing list of issues which match the contribution you want to create.
 If exists, please leave a comment on that issue indicating you intend to work on that item.
 If not available , please open new issue for your work.
 This will allow our team to review your suggestion.

-2. Fork the one of the Antares Project repository on github.
+2. Fork the one of the Antares Project repositories on GitHub.

     More information about how to create new fork can be found [here](http://help.github.com/fork-a-repo).